How to Find Hearty Breakfast Tacos

 Prioritize Freshness Over Convenience

 The single most important factor in a hearty breakfast taco is freshness.
 Tortillas that sit overnight lose their elasticity.
 Eggs that are pre-scrambled turn rubbery.
 Salsas made days in advance lose their acidity and brightness.
-Even if a place has great reviews, if the tortillas are cold or the salsa looks separated, it’s not worth your time.
+Even if a place has great reviews, if the tortillas are cold or the salsa looks separated, its not worth your time.

 Choose vendors who open early and close early.
 These are often the ones cooking in small batches, using daily ingredients, and serving tacos at peak quality.